Blurb: Once again, it's my chance to speak out about the Meaning

 to do.
 So much has changed in my life, but I'm still me.
 I just

-for a happy life.
+have dreams and plans for a happy life.

 I do believe that other people think I'm different now.
 Some